simbarras/celeritas-docs/geant4-sandbox/overview_G4EmStandardPhysics/overview_G4EmStandardPhysics.rst

 The data was simulated by placing the G4ParticleGun at the center of CMS and simulating primaries at uniformly random distributed directions over a full 4$\pi$ solid angle.
+This analysis used the **master-0c7588d** commit.
 Specifications of each simulation is described below.

 To achieve decent statistics without using too much computing time and disk space, **2 sets of simulations with 1 TeV primaries** were performed: